danskode/mulle_i_hulen/README.md

 4. `cd ..`
 5. `cd server`
 6. `npm i`
+7. Setup an .env file guided by the .env.local key value pairs
-7. Run `node database/seed.js` to add sqlite database and dummy data into users table
+8. Run `node database/seed.js` to add sqlite database and dummy data into users table
-7. You are ready to join the Hulen: Run the command `npm run dev` from the root folder and concurrently and the script will take care of starting both **client** and **server**.
+9. You are ready to join the Hulen: Run the command `npm run dev` from the root folder and concurrently and the script will take care of starting both **client** and **server**.